 Activity 2 Freezing Rain, Sleet and Hail

 Raindrops can become caught in up and down drafts within clouds.
 Violent sinking and rising air moves raindrops up and down.
 Different parts of clouds can be different temperatures, causing raindrops to freeze, melt and freeze again.
 Sleet is a mixture of ice crystals and rain.
 Sleet falling to the earth can melt and freeze as it falls, forming a slushy, slippery surface.
 More deadly is freezing rain that shoots to the earth, melts and then refreezes quickly as it hits supercool air near the surface, covering everything with a sheet of ice.
 This layer of ice freezes surfaces of bridges, covers windshields and makes driving hazardous.
 In addition, freezing ice covers tree branches and bushes and can cause the collapse and breakage of power lines and power grids.
-Hail is formed when layers of ice coat and become hard, rounded pellets.
+Hail is formed when layers of ice coat minute airborne particles and become hard, rounded pellets.
 Hail pellets range from 1 to 5 cm although golf ball and tennis ball sizes can sometimes cause a great deal of damage.
 Hail pellets become too heavy to be supported within the cloud, and are thrown to the ground.
 Diagram freezing rain, sleet and hail and make a list of safety precautions for each.

 Activity 3 Snowflakes